-The instructions in this booklet apply to the Bausch & Lomb® SofLens® Multi-Focal (polymacon) Visibility Tinted Contact Lenses.
+The instructions in this booklet apply to the BAUSCH & LOMB® SofLens® 59 (hilafilcon B) Visibility Tinted Contact Lenses for Daily Wear.
 If you have received or are considering another brand of contact lenses, do not use this booklet.
 Ask your eye care professional for the patient booklet or instructions that apply to your brand or type of contact lenses.
-For Bausch & Lomb SofLens Multi-Focal (polymacon) Visibility Tinted Contact Lenses, it is essential to your safety that you read and understand the information and instructions in this booklet, and have your eye care professional answer any questions, both before and after you receive contact lenses.
+For BAUSCH & LOMB® SofLens® 59 (hilafilcon B) Visibility Tinted Contact Lenses, it is essential to your safety that you read and understand the information and instructions in this booklet, and have your eye care professional answer any questions, both before and after you receive contact lenses.

 Wearing contact lenses is different from wearing eyeglasses.
 Because they are worn directly on your eyes, contact lenses affect the way in which your eyes function.
 These effects tend to increase with the length of time that the lenses remain on your eyes between removals.
-Although the great majority of people successfully wear contact lenses without problems, before you decide whether to begin or to continue wearing contact lenses for daily wear or continuous wear, you should discuss with your eye care professional the effects of contact lenses on your eyes and the risks associated with wearing contact lenses, which are greater with continuous wear contact lens use.
-You also should read the sections of this booklet entitled "Warnings," "Adverse Reactions," "Precautions," and "Wearing Restrictions and Indications."
+Although the great majority of people successfully wear contact lenses without problems, before you decide whether to begin or to continue wearing contact lenses for daily wear, you should discuss with your eye care professional the effects of contact lenses on your eyes and the risks associated with wearing contact lenses.
+You also should read the sections of this booklet entitled "Warnings", "Adverse Reactions", "Precautions", and "Wearing Restrictions and Indications".
 Ask your eye care professional to explain anything that you do not understand, including any additional restrictions which may be given to you by your eye care professional.

-You also need to remember that soft contact. lenses, including those covered by this booklet. are made of a type of plastic that absorbs liquids, vapors, and small particles, and, for some people, may collect deposits from your natural eye fluids.
-Therefore, you should strictly follow the instructions contained in the sections of this booklet entitled "Personal Cleanliness and Lens Handling," as well as the written information leaflets accompanying the lens care products that you buy and any other instructions given to you by your eye care professional.
-Any failure to follow these instructions and the wearing restrictions will increase the chances of contamination, damage to the lenses, or a build-up of deposits on the lenses, which can lead to serious, sight-threatening eye infections and injuries.
+You also need to remember that soft contact. lenses, including those covered by this booklet are made of a type of plastic that absorbs liquids, vapors, and small particles, and for some people, may collect deposits from your natural eye fluids.
+Therefore, you should strictly follow the instructions contained in the sections of this booklet entitled "Personal Cleanliness and Lens Handling", as well as the written information leaflets accompanying the lens care products that you buy and any other instructions given to you by your eye care professional.
+Any failure to follow these instructions and the wearing restrictions will increase the chances of contamination, damage to the lenses, or a build-up of deposits on the lenses, which can lead to serious sight-threatening eye infections and injuries.